johnsonjo4531/unpkg_get/readme.md

 ```

 generally it will pull down the files that work and even the files
-that errored into a `./deno_modules` folder which will get copied to the
+that errored into a `./deno_modules` folder which the subpath ./deno_modules/deps/https/unpkg.com
-`./unpkg.com` folder.
+will get copied to the `./unpkg.com` folder.
 Usually the file will error because you haven't specified
+all the bare imports (which are non-relative imports where relative imports are imports which start
-it in your import maps.
+with `.`, `./`, or `../`) in your import maps.

 ##  Install